Running Antelope: Last buffalo hunt

 He was chosen to lead the last great Sioux buffalo hunt in June 1882.
-A large herd was sighted about a hundred miles west of Fort Yates, and a hunting of 2,000 men, women and children left the fort on June 10.
+A large herd was sighted about a hundred miles west of Fort Yates, and a hunting party of 2,000 men, women and children left the fort on June 10.
 The next morning the herd numbering approximately 50,000 buffalo was sighted and the hunt was on.
 About 2,000 were killed the first day, and the camp moved up to the scene of the hunt and the butchering began.
 The next day another 3,000 were killed and the camp settled in near a creek to jerk the meat and prepare pemmican.
 As usual when meat was plentiful, the labors of the Indian camp were lightened by feasting.

-Later life
+Later life and death

-In 1899, Running Antelope was pictured on the Five-Dollar Silver Certificate.
+On the 1885 Standing Rock ration list, he had ten lodges and 42 people in his care.
+Wahacanka Sapa (Black Shield); Mato Luta (Red Bear); Edwin Phelps Aknan Iyanke (Runs on It); Mato Hotanka (Loud Voice Bear); Rlaya Wakua (Chase Rattling); Winkta Yuza (Married to Hermaphrodite); Cante Witko (Fool Heart); Pte San Waste Win (Pretty Grey Cow); Tatanka He Ksa (Broken Horn Bull).
 He died between June 30, 1896, and June 30, 1897.
-There have been multiple attempts to replace Andrew Jackson on the $20 bill with Running Antelope.
 He is buried at the Long Hill Cemetery east of Little Eagle, South Dakota.

-On the 1885 Standing Rock ration list, he had ten lodges and 42 people in his care.
-Wahacanka Sapa (Black Shield); Mato Luta (Red Bear); Edwin Phelps Aknan Iyanke (Runs on It); Mato Hotanka (Loud Voice Bear); Rlaya Wakua (Chase Rattling); Winkta Yuza (Married to Hermaphrodite); Cante Witko (Fool Heart); Pte San Waste Win (Pretty Grey Cow); Tatanka He Ksa (Broken Horn Bull).
+Running Antelope was pictured on the 1899 United States five-dollar Silver Certificate.
+There have been multiple attempts to replace Andrew Jackson on the $20 bill with Running Antelope.